High-Level Training

 - Departure: 2:00 am

-Practice: glacier progression, ice-anchor installation, and crevasse rescue.
-Full training with the Kong stretcher, from extraction on the glacier to the evacuation point, including helicopter boarding exercises for injured-person transport.
+Practice: Glacier progression, installation of ice anchors and crevasse rescue.
+Complete training with a Kong stretcher, from glacier extraction to the evacuation point, including helicopter boarding exercises to transport the injured.

 - Accommodation: Hotel Rubí in Huaraz or similar